mikebg95/Project/README.md

+This is the final project for the Android Development Track, from the Minor Programming at the University of Amsterdam.

 Problem statement

 The problem is a lack of a single simple, user-friendly workout app that lets the user set their own goals, design their own workout routine and set a personal diet based on the user's physical characteristics and goals.